AdobeDocs/commerce-frontend-core/src/pages/ui-components/checkbox-toggle-notice.md

 ## Example

-### Integrate the CheckboxToggleNotice component with the Form component
+### Integration

-This example integrates the CheckboxToggleNotice component with the [Form](form.md) component:
+This is an example of how to integrate the CheckboxsToggleNotice component with the [Form](form.md) component:

 ```xml
 <form>